Tim Chung Pictures: Fans Think Kylie Jenner’s Bodyguard Could Be The Real Father Of Her Baby, Stormi Webster

 — Hakimm21 (@Ackson211) May 3, 2018

 Bodyguarding is not his only gig, it would seem.
-It appears that in between keeping a close eye on Kylie Jenner, Tim Chung works as model — and spends plenty of time working out.
+It appears that in between keeping a close eye on Kylie Jenner, Tim Chung works as model, and spends plenty of time working out.

 As the Hollywood Life report noted, there appears to be no evidence to back the theory that Kylie Jenner’s bodyguard is the father of her baby.
-The birth certificate for Stormy lists Jacques Webster, the real name of rapper Travis Scott, as the father.
+The birth certificate for Stormi lists Jacques Webster, the real name of rapper Travis Scott, as the father.

 This level of mostly baseless speculation is not uncommon for Kylie Jenner.
 She, like her older sisters, is a popular target for tabloid stories dating back years.
 Kylie endured a long string of fake pregnancy rumors before she finally gave birth, and her relationships have garnered a similar level of speculation.
-There were near-endless rumors that she and former boyfriend Tyga were breaking up, along with alternating tumors that they were planning to get married.
+There were near-endless rumors that she and former boyfriend Tyga were breaking up, along with alternating rumors that they were planning to get married.
 There have been more stories since Kylie and Travis Scott started their relationship.

 So even if there is no truth to the rumors that Tim Chung is the real father of Kylie Jenner’s new baby, people seem to enjoy looking at pictures of him anyway.